Brilliant Morning Star Venus shines brightly in the morning sky during 2020 and early 2021.

 - Venus at Inferior Conjunction, June 3, 2020

 - 2020, June: Venus Emerges Into the Morning Sky

 Venus makes a grand entrance into the morning sky after its inferior conjunction on June 3, 2020, at 12:44 p.m.
 CDT.
 It races into the morning sky and a week after conjunction it rises at Civil Twilight, 32 minutes before sunrise.
 After mid-June, Venus gleams from low in the east-northeast sky during mid-twilight.
-By early July, Venus rises before the beginning of twilight and appears higher in the sky as sunrise approaches.
+By early July, Venus is at its greatest brightness, rises before the beginning of twilight, and appears higher in the sky as sunrise approaches.

 During July, Venus moves through the Hyades, with an Aldebaran conjunction on July 12.
 Watch the planet move through the star cluster with a binocular, during several mornings leading up to the Venus – Aldebaran conjunction.

 On July 19, the lunar crescent and five planets are simultaneously spread across the sky with Jupiter low in the western sky and Mercury low in the eastern sky.
 Venus, Mars, and Saturn are scattered between them.

 During August, Venus leaves Taurus, passes through the club and arm area of Orion and into Gemini.